KRI5HNA-04/learnloop-navigator/README.md

-# Welcome to your PatWise: Adaptive E-learning Platform
+# Welcome to your PathWise: Adaptive E-learning Platform

 PathWise is an all-in-one integrated e-learning platform designed to streamline the educational journey for students.
 By consolidating the best features from popular educational websites into a single platform, PathWise eliminates the need to navigate between multiple sites while studying.